kitschpatrol/yanki/readme.md

 ### Tags in frontmatter

-Optionally, you can add a `tags` array to your Markdown file's frontmatter and have it automatically synchronized to the Anki database.
+Optionally, you can add a `tags` array to your Markdown file's frontmatter and have them automatically synchronized to the Anki database.
 Frontmatter is also used to store the Anki note's ID after an initial synchronization.

 Nested tags are supported, and you may use `/` in addition to `::` as a delimiter in the Markdown frontmatter for compatibility with tools like Obsidian.

 ### Intelligent synchronization

-Your local Markdown files are the single point of truth for what will and up in Anki, but Yanki knows to leave your other Anki notes alone.
+Your local Markdown files are the single point of truth for what will end up in Anki, but Yanki knows to leave your other Anki notes alone.

 When you edit a local markdown note, Yanki makes every effort to update rather than recreate it in the Anki database so that progress is preserved.